merck3630/GettingCleaningDataCourseProject/README.md

 This R script completes all of the tasks above.
 It depends on the library "dplyr" which is available using the normal `install.packages("dplyr")` command.

-# Datasets within the code
+# What the code does

 These datasets are raw data read in from the data supplied at the link above.